 Acne may present in many forms including blackheads, whiteheads, papules, pustules and cysts.
 Acne LED treatment is only suited for papular and pustular forms of acne.
 This type of acne is due to an overgrowth of bacteria which are sensitive to both red and blue LED light.
 75% of acne lesions can resolve over a 8 week period with acne light treatment; however, combined with prescription medications, improvements of over 85% are often seen.
 We advise 8-10 treatments for the best results.
 Each treatment take less than 15 minutes to perform.
 Time between treatments is 7-10 days.

 Your skin will be cleansed to remove make up and sunblock prior to treatment commencement.
 This ensures that any light emitted will penetrate into the middle layers of your skin where acne-causing bacteria are most active.
 Eye protection is provided and treatment begins.
 Each session takes less than 15 minutes to perform and is completely painless.
-Clients can bring their own music and headphones to help pass the time.
+Patients can bring their own music and headphones to help pass the time.
 You will be able to continue in your daily activities immediately after treatment with no restrictions.
 Sessions should be repeated at weekly intervals for best results.
 We advise a series of 8 to 10 treatments.

 Treatments tailored for acne with LED are safe, painless and effective.
 Treatments are non-laser based and do not generate heat.

 The single safety requirement is that patients must wear protective eye wear for the duration of treatment.